SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/selection/services/create-dynamic-services.md

 [!code-csharp[CS](includes/create-dynamic-services.cs?range=26)]

-With the execution of the above code we have retrieved criteria information from a set of saved criteria, for specific set columns.
+With the execution of the above code, we have retrieved criteria information from a set of saved criteria, for specific set columns.
 In the case of the example, this would be empty.

 ### Create variable to store restrictions